gohugoio/hugo/content/en/hosting-and-deployment/deployment-with-rsync.md

 To make logging in to your server more secure and less interactive, you can upload your SSH key.
 If you have already installed your SSH key to your server, you can move on to the next section.

 First, install the ssh client.
-On Debian/Ubuntu/derivates, use the following command:
+On Debian distributions, use the following command:

 {{< code file="install-openssh.sh" >}}
 sudo apt-get install openssh-client